scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 The parameter ``n_neighbors`` can take a classifier subclassed from ``KNeighborsMixin`` from scikit-learn to find the nearest neighbors.
-Alternatively, an integer can be passed to indicate the size of the neighborhood to examine to make a decision.
-Note that if ``n_neighbors=3`` this means that the edited nearest neighbors will look at the 3 closest neighbours of each sample, thus a 4-KNN algorithm will be trained on the data.
+Note that if a 4-KNN classifier is passed, 3 neighbors will be examined for the selection criteria, because the sample being inspected is the fourth neighbor returned by the algorithm.
+Alternatively, an integer can be passed to ``n_neighbors`` to indicate the size of the neighborhood to examine to make a decision.
+Thus, if ``n_neighbors=3`` the edited nearest neighbors will look at the 3 closest neighbors of each sample.

 :class:`RepeatedEditedNearestNeighbours` extends
 :class:`EditedNearestNeighbours` by repeating the algorithm multiple times